-Save People Save Wildlife (SPSW) a registered 501(c)(3) was founded in 2015, by a group of local residents who were alarmed by the number of wildlife and vehicular collisions taking place at the gateway to Park City, along Highway 80.
+Save People Save Wildlife (SPSW), a registered 501(c)(3), was founded in 2015 by a group of local residents who were alarmed by the number of wildlife-vehicle collisions taking place along the gateway to Park City, Interstate 80.

-Because this corridor is – and always has been a natural migratory path for Park City wildlife, it meant that Moose, Deer, Elk and other animals had only one option to use as their migratory path – and that was crossing directly across the freeway in the path of vehicles traveling at rates of well over 70mph.
+Because this corridor is – and always will be-a natural migratory path for wildlife, it meant that moose, deer, elk and other animals had only one option to use as their migratory path: walking directly across the freeway in the path of vehicles traveling at rates of well over 70mph.

-After countless collisions were reported, between these large mammals and cars traveling at a momentous speed and velocity – we knew it was only a matter of time before it would result in human loss of life.
+After countless collisions were reported involving large mammals and vehicles traveling at freeway speeds, we feared it was only a matter of time before it would result in human loss of life.

 SPSW members were determined to advocate for safety measures along this dangerous corridor.
-We began meeting with the Utah Department of Transportation (UDOT) and Summit County, and soon learned that there was limited funding available that would keep our beloved citizens and wildlife safe.
-This is when we began to advocate and fund-raise for “gap funds”, to help fill the gaps, often physical locations, where Federal and State projects failed to adequately address.
+We began meeting with the Utah Department of Transportation (UDOT) and Summit County and soon learned that there was limited funding available that would keep the motorists and wildlife safe.
+This is when we began to advocate and fund-raise for wildlife fencing along I 80 where Federal and State projects failed to adequately address.

-Save People Save Wildlife has engaged in extensive advocacy efforts, including an ongoing key partnership with UDOT, including:
+Save People Save Wildlife has engaged in extensive advocacy efforts, including an ongoing key partnership with UDOT, which includes:

-- Raised $42,000.00 from generous donors and community members for one mile of initial fencing along the Jeremy Ranch Exit, which then stimulated acceleration of the following:
+- Raised $126,000.00 from generous donors and community members for three miles of wildlife fencing near the Jeremy Ranch Exit, which then stimulated acceleration of the following:

-- Wildlife overpass bridge at Summit Park; 1st in Utah (scheduled to be completed by the end of November 2018)
+- Wildlife overpass bridge at Summit Park; 1st in Utah (completed and in use as of December 2018)

-- Contiguous fencing from the Summit to the Jeremy Ranch entrances/exits (ongoing pending completion of sound wall)
+- Continuous wildlife fencing from Parleys Summit to the Jeremy Ranch entrances/exits and almost to Kimball Junction

-- Educated thousands of community residents through media, community outreach and educational materials, on the importance of safe coexistence with wildlife
+- Continuing to educate thousands of community residents through media, community outreach and educational materials, on the importance of safe coexistence with wildlife